evidentlyai/evidently/docs/book/evaluations/evals_overview.md

 # Evaluation workflow

-Here is how it works:
-* **Create a [Project](../projects/projects_overview.md)**.
-This will organize all your evaluations in one place.
-* **Prepare your Dataset**.
-You can prep your [input data](../input-data/data-requirements.md) locally or [upload it](../datasets/datasets_overview.md) to the Evidently Platform and call it from there.
-* **Run evaluations**.
 You perform evaluations by generating [Reports or Test Suites](../tests-and-reports/introduction.md) using one of these methods:
   * Local evaluations using the Python library
   * No-code evaluations directly in the UI

 ## Evals in Python

 This is perfect for development, CI/CD workflows, or custom evaluation pipelines.
-Once you run an eval in Python, you upload the results to the Evidently Platform.
+Once you run an eval in Python on your dataset, you upload the results to the Evidently Platform.

 ![](../.gitbook/assets/cloud/evals_flow_python.png)